 Community's demand did not mean that lawyers conducted legal aid granting to the community in Ambon extensively, but remained in the form of individual legal aid for a person who came from the same community as the lawyer.
 In situation of communities' segregation, it grew to be difficult for every individual to act neutrally impartial.
 Pressure from the community and safety factor became particular reasons for the lawyers to commit legal aid for people of his community.
-Framework of formal individual legal aid that supposedly be given to any individual in need of legal aid that was given by lawyer happen to be narrower, to be exact formal individual legal aid for citizen of the same community as the lawyer.
+Framework of formal individual legal aid that supposedly be given to any individual in need of legal aid then could not perfectly function, because the scope of legal aid that was given by lawyer happen to be narrower, to be exact formal individual legal aid for citizen of the same community as the lawyer.